ibm-cloud-docs/databases-for-mongodb-gen2/learn-pricing.md

 ## Using the pricing calculator
 {: #pricing-calc}

-For pricing estimation, use the **Add to estimate** button on the [{{site.data.keyword.databases-for-mongodb}} catalog page](https://cloud.ibm.com/databases/databases-for-mongodb/create).
+For pricing estimation, use the **Add to estimate** button on the [{{site.data.keyword.databases-for-mongodb}} catalog page](https://cloud.ibm.com/databases/databases-for-mongodb/create){: external}.
 Input your total consumption across three data members into the calculator.
 This is roughly triple the size of your data because your data is replicated to all members.
 For example, 5 GB of disk with a 4 by 20 profile across three data members would be priced at 15 GB of disk and 12 vCPU, 60 GB of RAM respectively.

 ## Gen 2 Backups pricing
 {: #pricing-backup}